wtRinaldi/portfolio/content/about.md

 ---

 ::Paragraph
 Hey there!
-I'm William Rinaldi, a passionate front-end developer with a love for Vue.js and Nuxt.js.
+I'm William, a passionate front-end developer with a love for Vue.js (I'm also capable in React & Angular).
 ::

 ::Paragraph
 With my degree in Information Science and a deep understanding of data, I leverage my expertise to design and develop user interfaces that seamlessly integrate complex information, resulting in powerful and intuitive user experiences.
 ::

 ::ContentH2